 Another caveat here is the lack of tangible information (apart from a GIA grading report) to make an educated purchase decision.
 As I explained in this article, 2 diamonds with identical specifications on paper can be totally different from each other in appearance and performance.

-But that’s not the main issue with this trading platform.
+But that’s not the main issue with this trading platform if you are looking at it from the perspective of an everyday investor.

-The problem is that investment grade diamonds are non-existent on the exchange.
-What you get there are just the typical low end goods you can easily get anywhere else.
+The problem is that investment grade diamonds are almost non-existent on the exchange.
+What you get there are just the typical lower tier goods you can easily get anywhere else.
 So, you are essentially back to square one.

-If you are dead set on getting exposure in the diamonds trade, stocks of mining companies or jewelry retailers are far better options to consider rather than buying physical diamonds for investments.
+If you are dead set on getting exposure in the diamond trade, I believe that stocks of mining companies or jewelry retailers are far better options to consider rather than buying physical diamonds for investments.

 This is because you get better liquidity with stocks and transparency of market prices.